Atlas VPN vs NordVPN

 MetricAtlas VPNNordVPN

-Countries covered42 (focus on Europe & North America; limited in Africa & South America)59 (wide distribution including specialty servers)
+Countries covered42 (strong focus on Europe & North America; limited in Africa & South America)59 (broad global distribution, including specialty servers)

-Free server locations4 (New York, Los Angeles, Singapore, Amsterdam)None (full network requires subscription)
+Free server locations4 (New York, Los Angeles, Singapore, Amsterdam)None (subscription required for full network)

-Specialty serversSafeSwap (rotating IP), MultiHop Plus (multi‑hop)Double VPN, Onion over VPN, P2P, obfuscated
+Specialty serversSafeSwap (rotating IP), MultiHop Plus (multi-hop routing)Double VPN, Onion over VPN, P2P, Obfuscated servers

 Speed & Performance